7 minute read

 What are the core components of public relations campaigns?

-- Public communication policies that limit unsanctioned or off-brand statements by employees or associates (may require training).
+- Image.
+Public communication policies may limit unsanctioned or off-brand statements by employees or associates (may require training).

 - Promotional campaigns.
 Goal-oriented planning for a public-facing promotional campaign, covering everything from media outreach to advertising spending.

 - Branding.
 This can be personal or corporate branding (or re-branding).

 - Media relations.
 A number of tactics can be used to manage media relations, including public functions, events, and outreach to influential bloggers, corporate patrons, industry luminaries and others with a public “megaphone.”

 - Social media campaigns.
 This is also a core function of ORM and can include promotions, contests and giveaways that inspire participation, buy-in and brand loyalty among customers.

 Many PR components, tactics and processes are labor-intensive.
-Budget permitting, a full-blown PR campaign may require the hiring of an outside PR firm or additional employees to handle certain customized duties.
+Costs can quickly add up as a full-blown PR campaign may require the hiring of an outside PR firm or additional employees to handle certain customized duties.

 Online reputation management is sometimes thought of as “technical public relations.”
 ORM services tend to be "quieter" than traditional PR.
 ORM leverages SEO, content management, social media, legal tactics and more, to improve the online image of a brand.